 Cosmetic attendants or nurses are responsible for administering treatments and procedures that improve the appearance of their patients.
 They may perform procedures such as laser hair removal, Botox injections, and collagen injections.
 They also often provide education on how to properly care for the skin.

 4. How do cosmetic nurses train?

 Cosmetic nurses undergo rigorous training in order to provide safe and effective treatments.
 This may include training in anatomy, physiology, and the use of medical equipment.
 They may also receive specific training in cosmetic treatments such as Botox and dermal fillers.

 5. What procedures can a cosmetic nurse perform?

-Cosmetic nurses can perform a variety of procedures, depending on their level of training and experience.
+Cosmetic nurses can perform a variety of procedures, depending on their level of training and nursing experience.
 Some of the most common procedures include Botox injections, dermal fillers, and laser hair removal.
-Cosmetic nurses are also trained in skincare and can provide clients with recommendations for home care products and treatments.
+Cosmetic attendants are also trained in skincare and can provide clients with recommendations for home care products and treatments.